-Derickson released on bond after two probation violations
+19-year-old accused of killing 17-year-old Garrett Sands released on $50,000 bond

 About two hours after the judge raised the bond, Derickson posted it, and he was released.

-He is now back on in-home detention.
+He is now back on in-home detention with GPS monitoring.

 Derickson is due back in court in December with his trial set for January.